Spacechild1/vstplugin/README.md

 If you only want to build either the Pd or Supercollider version, simply set the 'PD' or 'SC' variable to 'OFF'.

+When compiling with GCC on Linux we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is 'OFF'.
+You might want to turn it on ('-DSTATIC_LIBS=ON') if you want to share the binaries with other people because they might not have the required library versions installed on their system.

 #### Prerequisites:

 ##### VST SDK: